 10. Montréal en Fêtes / Merry Montreal

 The Merry Montreal festival embraces winter with activities to stay warm and have fun during the cold months.
 Place Nordique is one of the best parts of the festival.
 This one-of-a-kind event uses light, sound, and public art installations to turn Place Jacques-Cartier into a winter wonderland.
-From December 18th to December 28th, this event is open on Thursdays and Fridays from 4 to 8 pm and on Saturdays and Sundays from 12 to 8 pm.
+There are currently no dates for 2024.

-Need a novel and easy method to enjoy Montreal's winter festivals?
+Need an easy method to travel to Montreal's winter festivals?
 You can't go wrong with Canadian Train Vacations!
 By taking the train, not only do you get to see stunning views of Canada but you also get to relax while traveling from one destination to another.
 So why not make your winter festival itinerary and book with Canadian Train Vacations for an unforgettable experience.